open205/toolkit-205/web/markdown-content/about.md

 All representations have common structures and elements.
 An open source project, [open205](https://github.com/open205), is underway to provide software components for use by data publishers and application developers.

-SPC 205 is developing representation specifications for additional equipment types.
+SSPC 205 is developing representation specifications for additional equipment types.
 These will be published in future revisions of the standard.